Scroll Down For CHS Features and Demo Videos

 - Jobs Of All Types (Costs Plus, Fixed Contract, Specs, Remodels, Property Mgt, etc.)

-- Job Stages to track the construction status and scheduling of a job.
+- Job Stages and SCHEDULING to track the construction status and scheduling of a job.

 - Cost Types like Materials, Labor, Turnkey, Sales Tax to use to search for records by type.